-6. Briefly press the " P " button (for less than two seconds).
-All doors (and the rear gate on the Wagon) will lock, an electronic chirp will sound once, the turn signal lights will flash once, and the indicator lights will start flashing rapidly.
+6. Briefly press the " 🔐 " button (for less

+than two seconds).
+All doors and the rear gate will lock, an electric chirp will sound once, the turn signal lights will flash once, and the indicator lights will start flashing rapidly.
 After rapid flashing for 30 seconds (standby time), the indicator lights will then flash slowly (twice approximately every two seconds), indicating that the system has been armed for surveillance.

-If any of the doors, (rear gate or trunk lid) is not fully closed, an electronic chirp sounds five times, the turn signal lights flash five times to alert you that the doors (or the rear gate) are not properly closed.
+If any of the doors or the rear gate is not fully closed, an electronic chirp sounds five times, the turn signal lights flash five times to alert you that the doors or the rear gate are not properly closed.
 When you close the door, the system will automatically arm and doors will automatically lock.